 “no evidence to suggest that it would be of sufficient scale or nature to ensure the long term viability of the public house,”

-Blackpool Council were not found to be liable for costs following the successful develope appeal with the inspector concluding that he did not believe that Blackpool council had acted “unreasonably” in its refusal.
+Blackpool Council was not found to be liable for costs following the successful developer appeal with the inspector concluding that he did not believe that Blackpool council had acted “unreasonably” in its refusal.